ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 For complete USAGE and HELP type:
    ../build/bpbd-client --help
 ```

 One of the main required parameters of the translation client is the input file.
 The latter should contain text, in **UTF8** encoding - not checked upon, to be translated.
-In case no pre-processing is needed, the text is sent to the translation server as is.
+In case pre-processing is not needed, the text is sent to the translation server "as is".
 In that case it is expected that, the text contains one sentence per line and the sentences are lower-cased and tokenized (space-separated).

 The input file to be translated is split into a number of translation jobs sent to the server.
 Each job consists of a number of sentences called translation tasks.
 The maximum and minimum number of translation tasks per a translation job is configurable via additional client parameters.
-After the text is translated, the information on the translation process is placed into the logging file that has the same name as the output file, but is suffixed with `.log`.
+After the text is translated, the information on the translation process is placed into the logging file that has the same name as the output file, but is additionally suffixed with `.log`.
 The latter contains information such as: if a job/task was canceled, or an error occurred.

-As one can see the translation client has an optional configuration file command-line parameter.
+As one can see, the translation client has a (semi-) optional configuration file command-line parameter.
 This file shall store necessary information for running the translation client.
-It is possible to run the client without the configuration file, but only if no *pre* and *post* processing is needed and the translation service is run locally with no *TLS* support, and on the default *(9002)* port, i.e. is accessible via `ws://localhost:9002`.
+It is possible to run the client without the configuration file, but only if no *pre* and *post* processing is not needed and the translation service is run locally with no *TLS* support, and on the default *(9002)* port, i.e. is accessible via `ws://localhost:9002`.
+In all other cases the configuration file needs to be supplied.

+A template client configuration file is given by: `[Project-Folder]/cfg/client.cfg` and has a clear self-explanatory content, the following example configuration files are also available:
+- `[Project-Folder]/demo/tls/configs/client-mixed-tls.cfg`
+- `[Project-Folder]/demo/tls/configs/client-no-tls.cfg`
+- `[Project-Folder]/demo/tls/configs/client-tls.cfg`

-A template client configuration file is given by: `[Project-Folder]/cfg/client.cfg` and has a clear self-explanatory content.
-One may notice that some of the command line parameters are duplicated inside the configuration file.
-This is done for convenience and the command line specified values will always be given a priority over the corresponding ones in the configuration file.
+One may notice that some of the command line parameters are duplicated inside the client's configuration file.
+This is done for convenience as the command line specified values are always given a priority over the corresponding values in the configuration file.

 Each run of the translation client can be given a priority with the optional `-s` parameter (is also present as `job_priority` in the configuration file).
 The higher the priority the sooner the corresponding text will be processed by the server(s).
 This rule applies to all used: translation, balancer, and pre/post-processor servers.
 The default priority value is zero - indicating normal or neutral priority.
 Jobs with equal priorities are handled at the first-come-first-serve basis.
 The translation jobs of a given priority are not served until all the jobs of the higher priorities are taken care of.

 If pre-processing server is specified, before being translated the source text is sent for pre-processing.
 In case the source language is to be detected during this step, the value of the `-i` parameter must be set to `auto`.
 If pre-processing went without errors, the translation client sends the pre-processed text to the translation server.
 After the text was translated, if the post-processing server was not specified then the target text is saved "as is".
-Otherwise, the text is sent to post-processing.
+Otherwise, the text is sent to post-processing and after being post-processed is saved into the output file.

 For the sake of better tuning the translation server's parameters, we introduce a special client-side flag: `-f` (is also present as `is_trans_info` in the configuration file).
 This optional parameter allows to request supplementary translation-process information per sentence.
 This information is also placed into the `.log` file.
 Currently, we only provide multi-stack level's load factors.
 For example, when translating from German into English the next sentence: `" wer ist voldemort ? "` with the `-f` option, we get an output: